farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/hub-aws.md

 - [Alchemy](https://www.alchemy.com/) account

 ### Costs
-- AWS setup selected in this tutorial may cost up to $100/month
+- AWS setup recommended in this tutorial may cost up to $100/month
 - Alchemy usage should stay within the free tier

 ## Set up AWS EC2
 ### Create and set up EC2 instance
 Let's start by going to AWS EC2 main dashboard.
-Our goal is to launch an instance, which can be done either from the main page or by going to the list of all instances.
+Our goal is to launch an instance, which can be done either from the main page or from the list of all instances.

-Wherever you are, hit the "Launch instance" button.
+Wherever you are, hit the **Launch instance** button.
 ![Placeholder](https://moccasin-worried-snake-754.mypinata.cloud/ipfs/QmPspHaUziz1ZGKhY1DgNQTMMbGZqVrmPbxRDQZtLkqGrx)
 ![Placeholder](https://moccasin-worried-snake-754.mypinata.cloud/ipfs/Qmbcd1bzXHNxALUTq5fP9yMcPWQUYfUEgMKKSwrBHqdmMf)